 - Buckwheat (Kasha)-buckwheat is actually a seed, however it is often categorized as a whole grain

 Now that my son is eating finger foods, I have introduced “grain-like” Quinoa (pronounced KEEN’-wa).
 Quinoa contains a balanced set of essential amino acids, making it an unusually complete protein source among plant foods.
 It is a good source of dietary fiber and phosphorus and is high in magnesium and iron.
 Quinoa is gluten-free and considered easy to digest.
 Quinoa has a light, fluffy texture, and has a mild, nutty flavor.
 You can find Quinoa online or at your local grocery store in the section with dried beans.

 Quinoa is so versatile that you can serve it as a lunch or dinner side dish, or sweeten it up and eat it for breakfast (see recipe below).
 I find quinoa at the grocery store or Amazon, and you can find a variety of colors or even a tricolor blend.

 Breakfast Quinoa with Maple Syrup and Berries

 2 cups water

 Rinse and drain quinoa, place in sauce pan with water.
 Cook on medium heat approximately 15-20 minutes until Quinoa is tender and water is absorbed.
 It will double in size.
 Add maple syrup and cinnamon.
 Fold in berries (try apples, peaches or raisins for variety).
 Pour milk on top for thinner creamy consistency.

-Mandy’s mission at Mush Homemade Baby Food is to educate parents on the benefits of making baby food at home and provide consultation and education services to moms who are wanting to make their baby’s food from scratch but don’t know where to start.
-For more info about Mush Homemade Baby Food consultation and education services visit her website, check out her blog, or find her on FaceBook.
+Mandy’s mission is to educate parents on the benefits of making baby food at home and provide consultation and education services to moms who are wanting to make their baby’s food from scratch but don’t know where to start.
+Check out her blog, or find her on FaceBook.